-At some point you get to a phase in your life where you don’t need attention from many people to feel good about yourself… It’s not about arrogance but about understanding that exposing your deepest part of your soul should be reserved for a few close people who truly appreciate and value you.
+At some point you get to a phase in your life where you don’t need attention from many people to feel good about yourself… It is not about arrogance but about understanding that exposing your deepest part of your soul should be reserved for a few close people who truly appreciate and value you.

-Too much attention seeking maybe a symptom of an emotional internal imbalance, a lack of internal locus of control.
+Too much attention seeking may be a symptom of an emotional internal imbalance, a lack of internal locus of control.

 Exposing yourself to too many people is tantamount to sharing a big part of your heart, your soul.